We are a grassroots collective

 MOBILIZE

-Our relationship building, consciousness raising, and foundation of shared knowledge enables us to mobilize for collective change — whether in direct response to crisis (i.e. pandemic emergency food relief) or in solidarity with larger movement demands.
+Our relationship building, consciousness raising, and foundation of shared knowledge enables us to mobilize for collective change — whether in direct response to crisis (i.e. post-hurricane or pandemic emergency food relief) or in solidarity with larger movement demands.

 food sovereignty WORK